QuickBooks Blog

 payments

-Nearly 1 in 4 payments to small businesses are late, according to the QuickBooks Small Business Insights report.
-Those delays cost you time, strain your resources, and disrupt your cash flow.
-One way to encourage timely payments—and protect your bottom line—is by adding a finance charge to overdue invoices.
+More than 2 in 5 small businesses report cash flow problems, according to the QuickBooks Small Business Insights report.
+Late payments are often the culprit.
+They cost you time, strain your resources, and keep revenue tied up when you need it most.
+One way to encourage timely payments and protect your bottom line is by adding a finance charge to overdue invoices.

 In this post, we’ll break down what finance charges are, how they work, and when it makes sense to use them.
 Plus, we’ll cover key rules like the Truth in Lending Act to help you stay compliant.